starleaf-luna/pokestars-gen2/README.md

 # Pokémon Stars

 Pokémon Stars is a hack of the Pokémon Crystal engine.
-It introduces a whole new storyline, characters, and 2 new Pokémon, as well as various bugfixes.
+It introduces a whole new storyline, characters, and a new Pokémon (Jirachi), as well as various bugfixes.

 To set up the repository, see [INSTALL.md](INSTALL.md).